Atomwaffenverbotsvertrag UNO 2017

 propose amendments to the Treaty.
 The text of a proposed amendment shall be

-communicated to the Secretary-General of the United Nations, who shall circulate it
+communicated to the Secretary-General of the United Nations, who shall circulate

-to all States Parties and shall seek their views on whether to consider the proposal.
+to all States Parties and shall seek their views on whether to consider the

-If a majority of the States Parties notify the Secretary-General of the United Nations
+If a majority of the States Parties notify the Secretary-General of the United

-no later than 90 days after its circulation that they support further consider ation of
+no later than 90 days after its circulation that they support further consider

-the proposal, the proposal shall be considered at the next meeting of States Parties
+the proposal, the proposal shall be considered at the next meeting of States

 or review conference, whichever comes first.